Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

-A licensed naturopathic doctor has completed four years of pre-med studies, four years of graduate school at an accredited Naturopathic Medical University and has successfully passed North American-wide licensing exams(NPLEX).
+A naturopathic doctor has completed four years of pre-med studies, four years of graduate school at an accredited naturopathic medical university and has successfully passed North American-wide licensing exams, known as NPLEX.

 Hallie Armstrong has worked in a variety of clinical settings including two inner city clinics in Toronto, an integrative medicine clinic in Shelby Township, and a multidisplinary clinic in West Bloomfield.
 She believes it is vital to treat the whole person and is dedicated to providing patients with a team based approach to wellness.

-Hallie earned her bachelors degree from Michigan State and graduated as a naturopathic doctor from the Canadian Collage of Naturopathic Medicine in Toronto.
+Hallie earned her bachelors degree from Michigan State and graduated as a naturopathic doctor from the Canadian College of Naturopathic Medicine in Toronto.
 In her practice, she has worked with diverse populations to treat physical and mental health concerns.
-She specializes in women's health, pediatrics and naturopathic oncology.
+She specializes in women's health and pediatrics.